 The Wall Street Journal’s recent honoring of small businesses and entrepreneurs brought up some ideas that any start-up or small business owner can implement.
 You don’t need to be an honoree in order to adopt the innovation techniques used by the winners’ companies, especially in the economic downturn.
-Many of the ideals that can be taken from the winning business philosophies are applicable for founders and CEOs of organizations across verticals, ideals such as:
+Many of the entrepreneurship lessons that can be taken from the winning business philosophies are applicable for founders and CEOs of organizations across verticals, ideals such as:

 - Offering your customers what they can afford;